marcglasberg/asyncredux.com/react/miscellaneous/slices.md

 ```

 This makes it easier to access the state properties in your actions,
-which is half the reason you would want to create slices.
+which is half the reason you would want to create slices anyway.

 In this case, however, you still need to return complete `State` objects.
 For example: